The Ultimate Guide to Timer Resolution for Gaming

 What Is Timer Resolution?

 Windows uses an interrupt-driven scheduler.
 Approximately every timer tick, the kernel wakes sleeping threads, re-evaluates priorities, advances multimedia timers, and services I/O callbacks.
 The timer resolution is the minimum time between those ticks.
+You’ll also see it called Windows timer resolution, platform timer resolution (the name Windows itself uses in powercfg energy reports), or the system timer interval — they all refer to the same thing: the global granularity of the Windows system timer.

 | Resolution | Tick interval | Use case |